iPhone 7 Helps Apple Gain Market Share Thanks To Galaxy Note 7 Disaster

 The article adds that there could be two different versions of the S8, and both will come with curved screens.
 One could be a 5.7-inch regular version, and the other, the one that would have the 4K screen, will be 6.1 inches.
 The S8 could also have a 30MP dual-lens rear camera, an 8MP front camera, and a 4200mAh battery.

 However, Apple isn’t sitting quietly.
-The rumored iPhone 8 series is rumored to be the biggest upgrade to the iPhone in ten years.
+The rumored iPhone 8 series is rumored to be the biggest upgrade to the iPhone in 10 years.
 According to 9to5Mac, we may see 4.7-inch to 5.8-inch curved OLED displays, an all-glass design with new colors, wireless charging, an embedded (into the screen) home button, and something that has to do with augmented reality.

 Based on the rumors, are you more excited for the iPhone 8 or the Galaxy S8?
 Let us know in the comments section.